-One of the great benefits of being a homeowner is the $250,000/$500,000 income tax exclusion.
-This tax rule permits homeowners to exclude from their income $250,000 of the profit they earn from selling their home if they are single, and $500,000 if they are married and file jointly.
-To qualify, all you have to do is live in the home any two out of the previous five years, and have sold another main home within two years.
+One of the great benefits of being a homeowner is the $250,000/$500,000 capital gains tax exclusion.
+This tax rule permits homeowners to exclude from their taxable profits $250,000 of the amount earned from selling their home if they are single, and $500,000 if they are married and file jointly.
+To qualify, all you have to do is live in the home any two out of the previous five years, and not have sold another main home within two years.

 If these requirements are met, the sale of the home and the sale of the vacant land are treated as one sale and one $250,000/$500,000 exclusion can be applied to any gain.

 Example: In 2013, Jamie, a single person, buys property containing a house and ten acres that she uses as her main home.
 In 2022, she sells the home and two acres, for a $50,000 gain.
 Jamie qualifies for the $250,000 home sale exclusion, so this gain is not taxable.
 In 2023, Jamie sells her remaining eight acres, for a $100,000 gain.
 Because this land satisfies the two-year ownership and use rule, its sale and the sale of the home are treated as a single sale for purposes of the $250,000 exclusion.
 Thus, Jamie need not pay any tax on her $100,000 gain.

 If you sell such vacant land before you sell the home it surrounds, the sale will not qualify for the capital gains tax exclusion at that time.
 But, if you sell your main home within two years after you sold the vacant land, the prior sale will come within the exclusion.
 In this event, you may amend your return for the prior year and get a tax refund.